hashicorp/vault/CONTRIBUTING.md

 ### Vault UI

-Thanks for contributing to the Vault UI!
-If you are contributing something new, please submit an informational issue first.
-As with other work, that issue should include a short description of the proposed feature, the use case, the approach you're taking, and the tests that would be written.
+How you contribute to the UI depends on what you want to contribute.
+If that is a new feature, please submit an informational issue first.
+That issue should include a short description of the proposed feature, the use case, the approach you're taking, and the tests that would be written.
 A mockup is optional but encouraged.